Praful51/Stock-Price-Trend-Analysis-and-Prediction/README.md

   Rare extreme events beyond ±10% exist but are very infrequent, suggesting they were driven by specific news or events rather than regular market behavior.

+**Recommendation:** Stock does not swing wildly in price on most days — it moves in a small, steady and mostly positive direction.
+This makes it a safe and reliable stock for people who cannot afford big losses — like those saving for retirement, education, or long term goals.
+Small daily gains may look tiny alone but over years they add up significantly.

  **4. EMA- Strong Predictor**